Mission burrito: Spread and influence

 Though an authentic mission burrito is made in San Francisco's Mission District at family owned Mexican restaurants called "taquerias", Chipotle Mexican Grill, Qdoba Mexican Grill, Panchero's Mexican Grill, Freebirds World Burrito, Barberitos, and Taco del Mar are large national chains in North America that arguably offer versions of a San Francisco style burrito.
 Chipotle was started by a chef who directly acknowledges the inspiration of Mission taquerias.
 The New York City-based restaurant chain BurritoVille, which existed from 1992 to 2008, specialized in San Francisco-style burritos.
 Atlanta was home to a couple of the first San Francisco-style burrito restaurants on the East Coast, Frijoleros and Tortillas, from the mid-1980s until the early 2000s.

 The enlargement of the burrito to humongous, Americanized proportions may be the Mission's supreme contribution to Western civilization...

 — John Krich, "San Francisco's Real Mission".

 Some New York establishments advertise "Cal-Mex" or "San Francisco style" burritos.
 Two chains of Boston taquerias (Anna's Taqueria and Boca Grande Taqueria) are directly modeled after a local Bay Area chain, and other burrito businesses also cite the influence of San Francisco burritos.

 Burritos made in the San Francisco style can be found in other cities across the United States.

 A small chain of establishments have been appearing in the UK under the name "Mission Burrito" selling Mission-style burritos in Oxford, Reading, and Bristol and Bath.
-While The Good Gringo, a collection of restaurants in Stockholm, Sweden, claims to serve "authentic San Francisco 'MISSION' style burritos".
+The Good Gringo, a collection of restaurants in Stockholm, Sweden, claims to serve "authentic San Francisco 'MISSION' style burritos".